mamadmr/BP_project/README.md

 this file contains a class, named SearchPaymentMethod you can search for diffrent payment_methods with their name and number

 ### search_place
+this file is for search for different places with different methods

+### search expenses
+use all other searches to find expenses that we want